Does your major align with your interests and career goals?

 Step 3: Do a reality check and evaluate your options

-- If you're interested in being a doctor, are your grades in science strong enough?
+- If you're interested in being a doctor, are your grades competitive?
+Do you have a well-rounded application?

-- Does your occupation require an advanced degree that you can't afford?
+- Does your desired occupation require an advanced degree that would be challenging to finance?

-- Do you have a strong interest in the arts, but your family is convinced you will become a Chartered Accountant like your father?
+- Do you have a strong interest in the arts, but your family is convinced you will become a Chartered Accountant like others in your family?

-- There are often ways to get around some of these obstacles, but it is important to be realistic when planning.
+- There are often ways to trouble-shoot some of these obstacles.
+Let us help you with your planning.